Muller-bit/Web3_Wallet_Security/notes/02_indepth_Mullti_sig_wallet.md

 For example, you might designate 5 trusted individuals or devices as signers.

 - X: This defines the minimum number of those Y signers that must approve a transaction before the smart contract will execute it.

+- For instance, in a "3-of-5" wallet, at least 3 out of the 5 designated signers must provide their cryptographic signature.